 The experiential courses, in the form of field practice assignments, are an integral part of the Criminal Justice programs.
 You must successfully complete one field practicum in your second year in the program if you are enrolled in the Criminal Justice diploma program; or one in your second year and another in your fourth year if they are pursuing a Bachelor of Arts (Criminal Justice) degree.

 While in the field, you will create some goals and activities with your supervisor.
-At the end of your practicum, you and your supervisor will fill out a final evaluation.
+At the end of your practicum, you and your supervisor will fill out a final evaluation form.

 Challenging a practicum